This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Consumer engagement platforms and services

-- Suppliers: British Gas, EdF Energy, E.ON UK, RWE npower, Scottish Power and SSE (this six organizations are known as the “Big 6” and control 95% of the energy retail market);
+Suppliers: British Gas, EdF Energy, E.ON UK, RWE Npower, Scottish Power, and SSE (these six organizations are known as the “Big 6” and control 70% of the energy retail market).

-- Transmission networks operators: National Grid, Scottish Power Transmission, Scottish Hydro Electric Transmission and Northern Ireland Electricity; and
+Transmission networks operators: Cadent Gas (controls half of the eight regional transmission networks) National Grid (controls the national gas transmission network), Scottish Power Transmission, Scottish Hydro Electric Transmission and Northern Ireland Electricity; and

 The Energy Networks Association Smart Networks Portal lists the various UK smart grid projects and is a good resource to find information about the major players (potential buyers and partners for U.S. companies) involved in this space.

-Energy storage is a high priority for the UK Government and a key component of the government’s push towards a net zero carbon economy.
+Energy storage is a high priority for the UK government and a key component of its push towards a net zero carbon economy.

-Major developers of UK energy storage projects include EDF, Pivot Power, Statera, and RES, with each company active in several power supply and flexibility markets, providing services to National Grid, Distribution Network Operators (DNOs), as well as operating in the wholesale energy markets.
+Major developers of UK energy storage projects include Anesco, EDF, Pivot Power, Statera, and RES, with each company active in several power supply and flexibility markets, providing services to National Grid and Distribution Network Operators (DNOs), as well as operating in the wholesale energy markets.

 - Nuclear Industry Association